 *We will continue to update this article

-However, with the UK government deciding to relax lockdown measures in recent weeks, dreams of basking in the sunshine on a beach in the Côte d'Azur and eating tapas in a Barcelona taverna may soon be a reality.
+However, with the UK government deciding to relax lockdown measures in recent weeks, dreams of basking in the sunshine on a beach in the Côte d'Azur and eating tapas in a Barcelona taverna are increasingly becoming a reality (kind of).

 After weeks of speculation regarding what the easing of lockdown restrictions will entail, Prime Minister Boris Johnson announced that he planned to reduce the social distancing measure between people by half, to one metre, and reopen pubs, restaurants, hotels and museums in England on Saturday July 4.